Static prompts → Dynamic context pipelines

 It's the shift from prompt engineering to context operations, the discipline of designing, compressing, and governing the full information environment your AI agent works in.
-LeanCTX is that discipline, automated.
+LeanCTX is that discipline, automated — the context engineering layer for AI agents.

 Prompt engineering optimized the input.
 Context engineering optimizes the environment.